Philippines: COVID school closures threaten education 'catastrophe' | DW | 21.09.2021

 The Department of Education recorded 26.3 million students enrolled for the current school year, surpassing numbers from the previous year.

-The department rejected "sweeping statements" about a generation of illiterate children caused by distance learning.
+The department has rejected "sweeping statements" about a generation of illiterate children caused by distance learning.

-"We acknowledge the learning losses, but we should not turn a blind eye to the learning gains such as the recovery of household involvement in learning and the actions of local government in augmenting digital platforms," Nepomuceno Malaluan, Department of Education undersecretary, told DW.
+"We acknowledge the learning losses, but we should not turn a blind eye to the learning gains such as the recovery of household involvement in learning and the actions of local government in augmenting digital platforms," Nepomuceno Malaluan, undersecretary with the Education Department, told DW.

 Malaluan added that it was misleading to compare countries that have not resumed face-to-face classes with those that have.